jeffsyjj/ID_P02_JeffSoh_LuJunxi_Assg2/README.md

 waiting for?
 Shop in Juff today!

 # Design Process:
-This website is actually for everyone, we have shoes for both genders, there is also a kids section.
+This website is actually for everyone, we have shoes for both genders, male and female.

 As mentioned earlier on, a lot of people love shopping for shoes, they would then have to go to multiple shoe brand website or head to the store in person to get their desired shoe, this is a hassle.